Elisabeth Johansson-Nogués authors two chapters in an edited book on “Group Politics in UN Multilateralism”

 7 November 2019

 Peter Seeberg gave a lecture at IEMed, Barcelona on “Security challenges and authoritarian resilience in the Mediterranean Levant in a regional and international perspective” with a focus on the Jordanian case.
 He reflected on current economic and social challenges, also in relation with the Syrian crisis, and the role that external actors such as the US and the EU play in enhancing authoritarian resilience in Jordan.
-The lecture was recorded by IEMed and is accessible here.
+The lecture was recorded by IEMed and you can access it here below.

 VISIONS researchers present their work at FIMAM